-It’s not just which party you vote for that determines how much your vote is worth but also where you live.
-If you live in a ‘safe seat’, where the same party wins the seat at every election, your vote is worth very little and parties have every reason to ignore you.
+It isn't just who you vote for that decides what your vote is worth under First Past the Post - it's also where you live.
+If you live in a ‘safe seat’, where the same party wins every election, your vote is worth very little and parties have every reason to ignore you.

 Many seats haven't changed hands in 100 years and most have no prospect of changing at any given general election.
 As a result, elections under FPTP are decided by a few thousand swing voters in a small number of marginal constituencies.
 If just 533 people had voted differently at the last general election, it would have given us a majority government instead of a hung parliament.

 As a result, parties and politicians focus their efforts, resources, and even policies on these small number of voters.
 Campaign spending and activist footfall is higher in marginal seats than in safe seats.
 Governments have even been found to allocate more public spending to the marginal seats they need to win the next election.

 Proportional Representation means votes matter everywhere, not just in a few marginal seats.
 Parties and candidates have to work hard in every constituency to do well in general elections.